attestantio/vouch/docs/metrics/prometheus.md

 - `vouch_synccommitteeverification_current_assigned` is a gauge that is set to the current number of vouch validators that are participating in Sync Committee duty.
 - `vouch_synccommitteeverification_mismatches_total` is a counter that increments each time vouch receives a head event where the parent block root does not match the root vouch broadcast in the Sync Committee messages.
 - `vouch_synccommitteeverification_found_total` is a counter that increments for each vouch validator that has been included in the SyncAggregate.
+This is not incremented if we already detected a root mismatch or if we didn't record the Sync Committee head (expected after a restart)
 - `vouch_synccommitteeverification_missing_total` is a counter that increments for each vouch validator that has NOT been included in the SyncAggregate.
+This is not incremented if we already detected a root mismatch or if we didn't record the Sync Committee head (expected after a restart)